 Welcome to mathematics at Platteview High School!

-I also serve as an assistant coach on the high school girls basketball team and work as a junior high track coach.
-I thoroughly enjoy working with all students, and I am looking forward to another great year at PHS.
-If you have any questions, please do not hesitate to contact me!
+I also serve as a coach for the junior high cross country, basketball, and track & field teams.
+I thoroughly enjoy working with all students and I believe this is an exceptional school!
+I am looking forward to another great year at PHS and I hope you are too!
+If you have any questions, please do not hesitate to contact me.

 About Bryan Dutcher